Korn (1993-present) is a Nu-Metal band from Bakersfield Beach, California, USA.

 But rap would be an increasing influence in Korn's music.
 Their politically motivated Family Values Tour with Rammstein, Limp Bizkit and Ice Cube in tow further promoted their image (following closely on the "Korn Kampaign '98", a political campaign-style American tour).

 1999's Issues release, on their own 'Elementree' imprint label, got a 1 US but only a 37 in the UK, Korn's prospects quickly slipping internationally despite their intentions on the release due to the nu-metal hybrid style becoming saturated with competitors all boasting a lack of variety.
 Nevertheless the album debuted at #1 in the US and went quadruple platinum.
 Korn allowed the fans to design the cover by having fans submit their work, and one such painting was chosen for the record's striking cover art.
 Several runners-up got limited-edition album covers of their own work.
 Korn had now completed the nu-metal convergence and remained a powerhouse over the change of the millennium with the follow-up Untouchables (2002) being sampled in 24-bit, almost twice the audio standard for the time and giving them a technological edge.
 This release also saw them moving from 'Sony' to 'Epic' for distribution for Take A Look In The Mirror (2003), and the "best of" compilation Korn's Greatest Hits (2004), and See You On The Other Side (2005).
+In February of 2005 guitarist Brian Welch left the band to rededicate his life to Christianity.

 The Untitled Album (2007) debuted at number 2 on the Billboard 200 with 123,000 copies sold in its first week and was soon after certified gold; it also marked the completion of the band's deal with 'Virgin Records', and featured touring keyboardist Zac Baird, while drumming duties were left up to Terry Bozzio, and Bad Religion's Brooks Wackerman since David Silveria went on a hiatus.
 Joey Jordison from Slipknot played drums during live shows until the permanent addition of Ray Luzier (of Army of Anyone, David Lee Roth).
 The singles Evolution and Hold On were released to promote the album.